 Critical care outreach teams can significantly reduce deaths from cardiac and respiratory causes, Canadian research has confirmed.

-However, findings from Toronto General Hospital suggest its critical care outreach service saves around 80 lives per year.
+New research from Toronto General Hospital suggests its critical care outreach service saves around 80 lives per year.

-Data gathered on 342 Canadian patients between May 2005 and May 2006 revealed a 7% reduction in myocardial infarctions and a 25% reduction in respiratory arrests after the critical care outreach team was introduced.
+Data gathered on 342 patients between May 2005 and May 2006 revealed a 7% reduction in myocardial infarctions and 25% reduction in respiratory arrests after the team was introduced.

-The data also showed that 71% of patients were able to remain on the ward following intervention by the outreach team, while 21% needed to be transferred to ICU.
+The data also showed that 71% of patients were able to remain on the ward, following intervention by the outreach team, while 21% were transferred to ICU.

 UK research, published in the journal Critical Care earlier this month, found no evidence that outreach services had a major effect on the outcomes of ICU admissions (NT News, 6 November, p8).